-Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
+Specialized training in evaluation and grading of dairy cattle, in particular heifers and lactating dairy cows.
+Development and advancement of decision-making skills, comparative techniques, and presentation of oral reasons.
 Maximum of 6 credits may be applied toward graduation.

-AN S 475C: Intercollegiate Judging Training and Competition: Meats (0-4) Cr.
-1-2.
-Repeatable.
-F.S.
+AN S 475C: Intercollegiate Judging Training and Competition: Meats

-Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
+Specialized training in evaluation and grading of livestock/meat products.
 Maximum of 6 credits may be applied toward graduation.